jasmin-lang/jasmin/README.md

-This is a copy of the Jasmin project extend with the work corresponding to the paper "The Jasmin Compiler Preserves Cryptographic Security"
+This is a copy of the Jasmin project extend with the work corresponding to the paper “The Jasmin Compiler Preserves Cryptographic Security”

 # Download, installation, and sanity-testing instructions